Hazardous waste: United States

-A U.S. facility that treats, stores, or disposes of hazardous waste must obtain a permit for doing so under the RCRA.
+A U.S. facility that treats, stores, or disposes of hazardous waste must obtain a permit under the RCRA.
 Generators and transporters of hazardous waste must meet specific requirements for handling, managing, and tracking waste.
 Through the RCRA, Congress directed the United States Environmental Protection Agency (EPA) to create regulations to manage hazardous waste.
-Under this mandate, the EPA developed strict requirements for all aspects of hazardous waste management including the treatment, storage, and disposal of hazardous waste.
+Under this mandate, the EPA has developed strict requirements for all aspects of hazardous waste management, including treating, storing, and disposing of hazardous waste.
 In addition to these federal requirements, states may develop more stringent requirements that are broader in scope than the federal regulations.
-Furthermore, RCRA allows states to develop regulatory programs that are at least as stringent as RCRA and, after review by EPA, the states may take over responsibility for the implementation of the requirements under RCRA.
-Most states take advantage of this authority, implementing their own hazardous waste programs that are at least as stringent, and in some cases are more stringent than the federal program.
+Furthermore, RCRA allows states to develop regulatory programs that are at least as stringent as RCRA, and after review by EPA, the states may take over responsibility for implementing the requirements under RCRA.
+Most states take advantage of this authority, implementing their own hazardous waste programs that are at least as stringent and, in some cases, stricter than the federal program.

 The U.S. government provides several tools for mapping hazardous wastes to particular locations.
 These tools also allow the user to view additional information.